 Clean Air Filter

-You should try keeping the oil and air filter clean too.
+It would be best if you tried keeping the oil and air filter clean, too.
 Air and fuel filters are the lungs of your engine.
 Thus, you must ensure they’re kept clean and debris-free.
 If they become clogged or dirty, it can cause a lack of power and other problems for your engine.

 Also, the replacement should be an easy and inexpensive one.
-Yes, air filter replacement will cause less than $10, which you must pay attention to.
+Yes, air filter replacement will cost less than $10, which you must pay attention to.

 Spark Plug Checkup